top of page

 Globally, there are concerns about the risk of EV battery fire while connected to EV charging.

-While we can't totally remove battery fire risk, EV FireSafe has developed a sensible, data-driven Electric Vehicle Safer Charging System (EVSCS) to support the safer roll out of EVs and charging in a simple online course.
+While we can't totally remove battery fire risk, EV FireSafe has reviewed a range of EV fire safety guidance from around the world to develop a sensible, data-driven Electric Vehicle Safer Charging System (EV SCS) to support the safer roll out of EVs and charging and help protect the safety of emergency responders.

 • EV Safety at Charging Sites poster